 How Long Does It Take to Get a Divorce in New York?

 Even under the most amicable of circumstances, divorce is difficult.
 It involves major changes to a person’s life, plus dealing with the legal system can be a headache in and of itself.
-This is why one of the most commonly asked questions about divorce in New York is, “How long is this going to take?”
-Most people are looking to get one finalized as quickly as possible.
+This is why one of the most commonly asked questions in family law is, “How long is the divorce process in New York?”
+Most people are looking to get their divorce finalized as quickly as possible.

 In truth, the answer to this question is: it depends.
-There are several factors that can seriously impact the amount of time it takes to finalize a divorce in New York.
+Several factors can seriously impact the amount of time it takes to finalize a divorce in New York.
 Some of these factors include:

 • Whether or not children are involved